iendjinn/iendjinn/systems/plasma-burn/index.markdown

 **Charging**: A unit may charge an enemy unit by moving into base contact with it.
 If it can move into contact with multiple units it may charge more than one enemy unit.

-**Climbing**: Instead of moving a unit may climb up or down a piece of terrain shorter than its movement characteristic.
+**Climbing**: Instead of moving a unit may climb up or down a piece of terrain it is in base contact with that is shorter than its movement characteristic.
 If a piece of terrain is narrower than the unit's base then it may climb up and down as a single climb.

 **Jumping**: When a unit moves, it may move over a gap less than its height.

 For rules on **falling**, **pushing**, and **difficult terrain** see advanced movement rules.

-&nbsp;

 ### Ranged Phase